 A: A friend asked me that recently.
 I do sense fresh ideas in the far back end of my mental workshop, so I answered that I have a title for a new book: “?!” – A question mark followed by an exclamation mark.

 A: It’s hard to summarize at this point, but if you want to see what I’m up to, chapters are posted under the working title, Mender of Destinies at the top of my website homepage.
 The work grows as the inspiration comes and goes.
 Take a look at a work in progress.

 Q: Anything new going on outside literature?

-A: I’ve signed on as a member of The Beat Goes On Marching Band www.thebeatgoesonmb.org of Portland, Oregon.
+A: I signed on as a member of The Beat Goes On Marching Band of Portland, Oregon.
 A long-held dream come true.
 It’s a big, active band – 200 or so members on the roster.
 Because they are based in Oregon and I’m not, I don’t get to march and play as often as I’d like.
 Just two big parades and a park concert so far.
 But they are patiently willing to accommodate my irregularity and to indulge my fantasy of being in a band.
 I play percussion in what they call “The Trash Line” – big brass cymbals and sometimes tambourine.
-I’ll be out there marching with the band as often as I can.
-The Calgary Stampede Rodeo parade in Alberta, Canada, is the band’s premier event for 2013.
-And I’ll be there.
+The Beat Goes On is a nice phrase for the sum of my life in the fall of 2013.
+Onward! is my mantra.